-9.3 Other Committees and Sub-Committees
+9.3 Other Committees and Sub-Committee

-- 9.3.1 The Council will appoint such other Committees as it considers appropriate to exercise any of its functions. - 9.3.2 Any Committee appointed by the Council may at any time appoint additional Sub-Committees and Working Groups throughout the year.
-The terms of reference and delegation of powers to them shall be explicit and within the Appointing Committee's terms of reference. - 9.3.3 The Council (in the case of Standing Committees) or the Parent Committee (in the case of Sub-Committees or Working Groups) will appoint Members to serve on the Committee, Sub-Committee or Working Group subject to the right of a political group within the meaning of the Local Government and Housing Act 1989 and any regulations made under that Act to make nominations for those appointments at the meeting that makes the appointments before the appointments are made.
+- 9.3.1 The Council will appoint such other committees as it considers appropriate to exercise any of its functions. - 9.3.2 Any committee appointed by the Council may at any time appoint additional subcommittees and panels throughout the year.
+Their terms of reference and delegation of powers to them shall be explicit and within the Appointing Committee's terms of reference. - 9.3.3 The Council in the case of Standing Committees or the parent committee in the case of sub-committees or panels will, in the case of sub-committees or panels, appoint the Members to serve on the committee, sub-committee or panel subject to the right of a political group within the meaning of the Local Government and Housing Act 1989 and any regulations made under that Act to make nominations for those appointments at the meeting that makes the appointments before the appointments are made.